DaniilStamatov/Vladimirov-Lections/lec3/conspect.md

 Why we need it ?
 For swapping static functions. it helps us to incapsulate in module. because no one can use extern

-# Tone of voice
+# Tone of Voice

-* Do not put garbage in std namespace
+- Don't put garbage in the `std` namespace.
-* never writing using namespace in header files
+- Never write `using namespace` in headers.
-* use anonimous namespaces instead static functions
+- Use anonymous namespaces instead of `static` functions.
-* do not use anonimous namespaces in header files (because anonimous namespace is unique for translation unit)
+- Avoid anonymous namespaces in headers — they're unique per translation unit.

 ## Correct Hello, world!